Phalguni221/Cupcake-Fantasy/README.md

         then enough money can be made to save Peach's bakery!
 If you are unable to to catch all 50 in a row within 2 minutes, then the game will end and the task is not completed.

+Things needed to be fixed:

+1.Peach has to move effortlessly throughout the grid.
+2.Cupcakes have to dissapear once they come into contact with Peach (collisions)
+3. Cupcakes which were not caught have to fall and fade once they reach the footer.

+Credits: